srburk/StatelyShipments/README.md

 ## Design

-Because this is a simple app, I thought the UI shoud be kept simple and clean.
-A busy UI would distract from the primary purpose of the app.
+I wanted to keep the UI simple and clean since this is a simple app.
+A cluttered UI could detract from the app’s primary function.
+Incorporating a MKMapView was important to me because it is a helpful visual communicator for an app that doesn't need a lot of space for its controls.
+I was inspired by the half-sheet modal view in Apple's Maps app, which is a constant overlay on a MKMapView.
+Every view besides the `MainViewController` is placed inside this sheet.
+I was careful when animating transitions so that everything flowed seamlessly.

 ![Simulator Screen Recording - iPhone 16 Pro - 2025-03-11 at 17 29 02](https://github.com/user-attachments/assets/328a80b3-cc80-4c95-a4bf-db752b58aff4)